What is an SPA?

 What is SPA tracking?

-Currently, the Leadfeeder script does not track the changes of page URL.
-It only considers a new pageview when the page is reloaded.
+Currently, the Leadfeeder tracking script does not track the changes of page URL.
+It only considers a pageview to be new when the page is reloaded.

-Since SPAs don’t necessarily reload pages, it leads to lack of insights for our users.
-Leadfeeder would show only a single pageview in such cases, instead of all the pages the user viewed during their visit.
+Since SPAs don’t necessarily reload pages, this leads to lack of insights for our users.
+The Leadfeeder app would show only a single pageview in these cases, instead of all the pages the user actually viewed during their visit.

-To improve this behaviour, EPIC has added a new “tracking mode” in the Leadfeeder script.
-We call it the “SPA” tracking mode.
+To improve this behaviour, we have added a new “tracking mode” to the Leadfeeder Tracker: the “SPA tracking mode".

-Many SPAs change the page URL while updating the content without reloading the page.
-Leadfeeder script now supports tracking of pageviews for such SPAs.
+• Many SPAs change the page URL while updating the content without reloading the page.
+The Leadfeeder tracking script now supports the tracking of pageviews for these SPAs.

-Some SPAs don’t change the page URLs while updating the content.
-Such SPAs are not eligible for our SPA tracking, and they might have to rely on manual tracking
+• Some SPAs don’t change the page URL while updating the content.
+These SPAs are not eligible for our SPA tracking, and they might have to rely on manual tracking

-Essentially, SPA tracking mode only records changes in the page URL, without reload.
+Essentially, our SPA tracking mode only records changes in the page URL, without a reload.
 If the page URL doesn’t change when a specific action is performed, it won’t be tracked.

-When SPA tracking is enabled, Leadfeeder tracker will start identifying changes in the page URLs even if the page is not reloaded.
+When SPA tracking is enabled, the Leadfeeder Tracker will start identifying changes in the page URLs, even if the page is not reloaded.

-3 clicks done in < 1 second would record 1 pageview.
+• 3 clicks in <1 second would record 1 pageview.

-2 clicks done in < 1 second and 1 click done after 1 second would record 2 pageviews.
+• 2 clicks in <1 second and 1 click after 1 second would record 2 pageviews.

-The tracker currently identifies two types of changes in the page URL
+The Leadfeeder Tracker currently identifies two types of changes in the page URL:

 Changes in URL path